Kwirtz/novelpy/docs/source/usage.rst

    ├── demo.py
    └── Data
       ├── docs
-      │   ├── authors_sample.json
+      │   ├── Ref_Journals
+      │   │   ├ 1995.json
+      │   │   ├ 1996.json
+      │   │   ├ ...
+      │   │   └ 2015.json
-      │   ├── references_sample.json
+      │   │
-      │   └── meshterms_sample.json
+      │   └── Meshterms
+      │       ├ 1995.json
+      │       ├ 1996.json
+      │       ├ ...
+      │       └ 2015.json
       │
       └── cooc
          └── c04_referencelist
-             └── weighted_network_self_loop.p
+             └── weighted_network_self_loop
+                 ├ 1995.p
+                 ├ 1996.p
+                 ├ ...
+                 ├ 2015.p
+                 ├ index2name.p
+                 └ name2index.p

+| Since we use sparse matrix index2name.p and name2index.p are required to convert the name of items to index in our matrix.
-| Read more on the create_cooc function here :ref:`Utils`.
-Now you can run the Foster et al. (2015) novelty indicator.
+| Now you can run the Foster et al.[2015] :cite:p:`foster2015tradition` novelty indicator.

 .. code-block:: python
+   # demo.py

    import novelpy

-   # Most (if not all) indicator works for a given year, here we want novelty for papers published in 2000
-   focal_year = 2000
+   import tqdm

+   for focal_year in tqdm.tqdm(range(2000,2011), desc = "Computing indicator for window of time"):
-   Foster = novelpy.indicators.Foster2015(collection_name = 'references_sample',
+       Foster = novelpy.indicators.Foster2015(collection_name = "Ref_Journals_sample",
                                               id_variable = 'PMID',
                                               year_variable = 'year',
                                               variable = "c04_referencelist",
                                               sub_variable = "item",
                                               focal_year = focal_year,
+                                              starting_year = 1995,
                                               community_algorithm = "Louvain")
        Foster.get_indicator()

+| Here the indicator is calculated using the co-occurence matrix done before.
+You can change the periode depending of your data, read more here :ref:`Indicators:foster`.
-Now you should have one more folder "Results" with a json for the focal year with the results.
+| Now you should have one more folder "Results" with a json for the focal year with the results.

 ::

    project
    ├── demo.py
    ├── Data
    │  ├── docs
-   │  │   ├── authors_sample.json
+   │  │   ├── Ref_Journals
+   │  │   │   ├ 1995.json
+   │  │   │   ├ 1996.json
+   │  │   │   ├ ...
+   │  │   │   └ 2015.json
-   │  │   ├── references_sample.json
+   │  │   │
-   │  │   └── meshterms_sample.json
+   │  │   └── Meshterms
+   │  │       ├ 1995.json
+   │  │       ├ 1996.json
+   │  │       ├ ...
+   │  │       └ 2015.json
    │  │
    │  └── cooc
    │     └── c04_referencelist
-   │         └── weighted_network_self_loop.p
+   │         └── weighted_network_self_loop
+   │             ├ 1995.p
+   │             ├ 1996.p
+   │             ├ ...
+   │             ├ 2015.p
+   │             ├ index2name.p
-   │
+   │             └ name2index.p
    └── Results
       └── foster
          └── c04_referencelist

-| You can iterate through multiple years just by replacing the focal year by a range and a for loop
-| More info and demonstration are given in the section :ref:`Indicators`.

-| Some pre-build functions can help you perform your analysis by getting the novelty score of a document, plotting the distribution or do a correlation analysis between multiple indicator/variable.
+| Some pre-build functions can help you perform your analysis by getting the novelty score of a document, plotting the distribution and look at the trend of the novelty score over the years.

 .. code-block:: python

-   # Get distribution for paper with id 10564583
    import novelpy

+   # Easy plot

-   dist = novelpy.utils.plot_dist(doc_id = 10564583,
+   dist = novelpy.utils.plot_dist(client_name="mongodb://localhost:27017",
+                                  db_name = "novelty_sample",
+                                  doc_id = 20100198,
-                         doc_year = 2000,
+                                  doc_year = 2010,
+                                  id_variable = "PMID",
-                         variable = ["c04_referencelist"],
+                                  variables = ["c04_referencelist"],
-                         indicator = ["foster"]
+                                  indicators = ["foster"])
-                         )
    dist.get_plot_dist()

    # The data used for the plot can be found in dist.df